scikit-image/scikit-image/INSTALL.rst

   which python3
   # For windows
   where python
-  # Windows might not have the command python
-  where python3

 Once you have found your Python command, use one of the commands to establish the version of Python you are using: